 The solution is based on the following assumptions:

 - The NAS signalling between UE and CN is carried only over the 3GPP access.
 This implies that there is no need to have NAS signalling between UE and CN exchanged over NIN3A when the UE is connected via 3GPPA.
 Consequently, no CP protocol stack between UE and CN over Nx interface is needed.

-Editor's note: Whether and how there is a need to establish, manage and maintain communication between UE and UPF via NIN3A when the UE is not connected via 3GPPA is FFS.
+- When the UE is not connected via 3GPPA, the communication between UE and UPF via NIN3A is not be established nor managed, but it is up to operator’s policy whether the connection between UE and UPF via NIN3A can be maintained until the negotiated expired time or disconnected immediately.

 - Since, as explained in clause 6.2.7.1.4, there is no need for establishment of an IPSec tunnel between UE and network over NIN3A, the UE UP protocol stack for the non-3GPP access can be simplified.
 Figure 6.2.7.1.5-1 depicts the user plane protocol stack over Nx interface.
 The solution does not use primary (AKA based) authentication via non-3GPP access and relies on that the UE has been authenticated via 3GPP access.